About

 Before Science, Paul worked as an enterprise reporter at Greenwire and then the Chronicle of Higher Education, covering nearly every scientific discipline.
 He began in journalism as an intern at the Atlantic Monthly in its final Boston days, followed by several years at an alumni magazine and then the Prague Post, the Czech expat newspaper, where he visited Europe’s last uranium mine and the radon spas of Jachymov.

 He’s a graduate of Boston College, where he dabbled in physics, computer science, and English, and holds a master’s in science journalism from Columbia University.
-In 2013, Paul received the Perlman news award from the American Geophysical Union; in 2015 he was named an emerging writer at the Mayborn Literary Nonfiction Conference; and in 2020, he received the distinguished journalism award from the American Meteorological Society.
+In 2013, Paul received the David Perlman Award for Excellence in Science Journalism-News from the American Geophysical Union (AGU); in 2015 he was named an emerging writer at the Mayborn Literary Nonfiction Conference; in 2020 he received the Award for Distinguished Science Journalism in the Atmospheric and Related Sciences from the American Meteorological Society; and in 2022, he was named runner up for the AGU’s Walter Sullivan Award for Excellence in Science Writing-Features.